danhammer/web-mapping/lecture2/Lecture2.md

 ST_Distance(the_geom, CDB_LatLng(37.7833,-122.4167), true)
 ```

-- Note that you will have to save the result as a new data set in order to share a persistent map.
+- What happens if you revert back to `realstx`?
+When you publish a map, what will appear?

 ### SQL API, view in the browser
 - Install a JSON view plugin for your browser.
 Search for "json plugin firefox" or whatever browser you use.